 Offering online classes can also help you retain current students.
-If they can’t make an in-person class, but don’t want to miss out on their favorite instructors, your online courses can meet that need and maintain student satisfaction without much additional labor.
+If they can’t make an in-person class, but don’t want to miss out on their favorite yoga teachers, your online courses can meet that need and maintain student satisfaction without much additional labor.

 You can also incentivize current students to become brand ambassadors or online students by providing insider discounts.
 If they promote your online classes or refer a friend, they can get a specific member deal so that they’ll help you build your business and reap the benefits at the same time.

-When you’re ready to make the leap into the online world, just follow these steps:
+When you’re ready to make the leap into the online yoga world, just follow these steps: